RobbeDenis/brain-needle/README.md

 - Output destination [`bndest.rs`](src/bndest.rs)
     - [stdout](src/bndest/bndest_stdout.rs)
     - [file](src/bndest/bndest_file.rs)
-- Unit testing for validating generated output [`tests/`](tests/)
+- Validation tests for the generated output [`tests/`](tests/)
-    - Only interpreter output has validation tests, assembly tests will be added after the first optimization passes have been implemented.
+    - Only interpreter output has validation tests, concrete tests for assembly output will be added after the golden tests and the first optimization pass has been implemented.
 - Argument parser and config builder [`bnconfig.rs`](src/bnconfig.rs)
+- Criterion for benchmarks

 ## Currently working on
+Setting up an environment for golden tests.

 Implementing optimization passes for the assembly generation.
+This involves creating a more streamlined way to setup the environment, e.g., bit-width, tape-width, wrapping, EOF and debug print.

 ## Usage
 ```terminal